 As with everything, the definition of travel depends on you.
 If you are a true adventurer, you may want to live in a foreign country for a time.
 Others may be satisfied exploring a new city in their home state.

-Self-Care for Young Adults #8: Get Comfortable Being Alone
+It’s Not Too Late for Self-Care: Get Comfortable Being Alone

 Everyone spends time alone.
 Not everyone is comfortable with being alone.